 In Freakonomics, Levitt and Dubner argue that economics at its most pure form is a study in incentives, in why people (and groups of people) do the things that they do and what the impact of those actions is.
 Using data to explore commonly held beliefs and trends, Levitt and Dubner show the reader that what seems to be true isn’t always true and that many decisions have unintended consequences.
 Tackling hot-button topics like whether abortion lowers crime (they say yes) and whether good parenting impacts children’s scholastic achievement (they say no), Levitt and Dubner succeed in encouraging readers to look beyond the superficial state of things and explore the data below the surface.

-Economics in One Lesson
+Best Overall: Economics in One Lesson

 Henry Hazlitt’s “Economics in One Lesson” earned the top spot on our list for its no-nonsense approach to economic theory, the intersection of government and the economy, and the importance of the free market.
 Written in 1946, it has since sold more than a million copies, a testament to the staying power of Hazlitt’s lessons.
 Think anti-deficit approaches to the markets and economic liberty to name a few.
 An economist and journalist, Hazlitt was a founding co-president for the Foundation for Economic Education and an editor of The Freeman magazine.

-Thinking, Fast and Slow
+Best Psychological Take: Thinking Fast and Slow

 Daniel Kahneman’s “Thinking, Fast and Slow” delves into the human mind and the two systems that power everything—one fast, one slow—and how these two systems are responsible for everything from overconfidence in the workplace to cognitive bias to how we make decisions on where to vacation next.
 But Kahneman takes it a step further, delving into when to trust our intuitions and when not to and how to avoid common pitfalls when making decisions in both our personal and professional lives.
 Kahneman is a psychologist and winner of the Nobel Prize in Economics.

-Capital in the Twenty-First Century\
+Best on Income Inequality: Capital in the Twenty-First Century

 A New York Times and Wall Street Journal bestseller, winner of the Financial Times and a McKinsey Business Book of the Year Award, Thomas Piketty’s “Capital in the Twenty-First Century” offers an unparalleled take on the history of wealth inequality in both Europe and the United States and the havoc that such inequality can wreak.
 The book explains, in no uncertain detail, that when the rate of return in a country is greater than the rate of economic growth, wealth inequality will continue to flourish—and not in a good way.
 Piketty is a French economist and a professor at the Paris School of Economics and the London School of Economics International Inequalities Institute.

-Common Sense Economics
+Best for Beginners: Common Sense Economics

 Written by top economists James Gwartney, Richard L. Stroup, and Dwight R. Lee, “Common Sense Economics” answers any beginner’s pressing questions on the genre, from how an economy works to redistribute wealth.
 In addition to explaining important economic concepts like supply and demand, trade, and private ownership, this pick explains why an understanding of economics is important—and does so in clear, easy-to-understand prose.

-The Road to Serfdom
+Best on Economic History: The Road to Serfdom

 First published in 1944, F. A. Hayek’s “The Road to Serfdom” has been established as something akin to the gospel in the world of economic writing.
 Hayek’s work served up what was then a controversial warning against state control over the production of goods.
 It has sold more than 400,000 copies and has been translated into more than 20 languages.